microsoft/TypeScript-wiki/Breaking-Changes.md

 > For breaking changes to the compiler/services API, please check the [[API Breaking Changes]] page.

+# TypeScript 4.9

+## Better type for `Promise.resolve`

+`Promise.resolve` now uses the `Awaited` type to unwrap promise types passed to it.
+This means that it more often returns the right Promise type.
+But that improved type can break existing code if it was expecting `any` or `unknown` instead of a Promise.

 # TypeScript 4.8

 ## Unconstrained Type Parameters No Longer Assignable to `{}` in `strictNullChecks`